-Financial interest Description This excludes any payment or financial benefit from the Royal Borough, but includes any payment or financial benefit from a trade union.
+Financial interest Description Financial Interest Description This excludes any payment or financial benefit from the Royal Borough, but includes any payment or financial benefit from a trade union.
 Contracts Any contract with the Royal Borough for works, services or supplies which has not been fully discharged.
 This includes any contract with a body in which you, or your spouse or civil partner or a person who you are living with as husband and wife or as if you are civil partners, has a beneficial interest Land Any beneficial interest in land in Royal Greenwich.
 Licences Any licence (alone or jointly with others) to occupy land in Royal Greenwich for a month or longer.
-Corporate tenancies Any tenancy where (to your knowledge) the landlord is the Royal Borough; and the tenant is a body in which you, or your spouse or civil partner or a person who you are living with as husband and wife or as if you are civil partners, has a beneficial interest.
+Corporate tenancies Any tenancy where (to your knowledge) 1 the landlord is the Royal Borough; and 2 the tenant is a body in which you, or your spouse or civil partner or a person who you are living with as husband and wife or as if you are civil partners, has a beneficial interest.
 Securities Any beneficial interest in securities of a body which (to your knowledge) has a place of business or land in the Royal Borough; and either (1) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (2) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which you or your spouse or civil partner or a person who you are living with as husband and wife or as if you are civil partners has a beneficial interest exceeding one hundredth of the total issued share capital of that class.
-Gifts and hospitality Any gift or hospitality with an estimated value of £100 or more, and the name of the person who provided it.
+Gifts and hospitality Any gift or hospitality with an estimated value of 17 £100 or more, and the name of the person who provided it.
+L within 28 days of becoming a member, and within 28 days of any new or any change to your interest.